mahaabdulla/firbase_artical_app/README.md

-# firbase_artical_app
+📱 Firebase Article App

-artaicl app using firbase as backend
+A simple article posting app using Firebase as the backend.
+Users can sign up, log in, create articles with images, and view all articles.

 # Tecnics:
 - firebase auth